abhishake99/AIOdriver/README.md

 ### Profile WebDriver Creation

-To create a Edge WebDriver:
+To create a Profile WebDriver:

 ```python
 from AIOdriver.functions import createwebdriver